amushtaev/gatsby-starter-netlify-cms/src/pages/blog/facebook-ad-best-practices-for-2019.md

 <iframe src="https://www.facebook.com/plugins/post.php?href=https%3A%2F%2Fwww.facebook.com%2Fconverse%2Fposts%2F10156534686309580&amp;width=500" width="500" height="688" style="border:none;overflow:hidden" scrolling="no" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>

-There are four types of Collection ads, also called templates:
+There are four types of [Collection ads](https://softcube.com/guide-to-facebook-collection-ads/), also called templates:

-1\. **Instant Storefront** for letting people browse several products in one place
+1. **Instant Storefront** for letting people browse several products in one place

-2\. **Instant Lookbook** for showcasing your products in action
+2. **Instant Lookbook** for showcasing your products in action

-3\. **Instant Custom Acquisition** for increasing conversions and driving people to your website or app
+3. **Instant Custom Acquisition** for increasing conversions and driving people to your website or app

-4\. **Instant Storytelling** for promoting your brand, website, or app
+4. **Instant Storytelling** for promoting your brand, website, or app

 The second ad format you can use to highlight a few items simultaneously is Carousel.

 <iframe src="https://www.facebook.com/plugins/post.php?href=https%3A%2F%2Fwww.facebook.com%2FBMW%2Fposts%2F10157233085797269&amp;width=500" width="500" height="570" style="border:none;overflow:hidden" scrolling="no" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>

-Carousels can contain up to 10 image and video cards displayed one after another.
+[Carousel ads](https://softcube.com/how-to-show-carousel-ads-on-facebook/) can contain up to 10 image and video cards displayed one after another.

 Just like Collections, Carousels work great for engaging people by showing different features of a single product, for showcasing products from a new collection, for demonstrating different products with a special discount, etc. The options for these ad formats are endless.